-she did, she admired his heroism, though she could

-not give him more than admiration.
+she did, she admired his heroism, though she could not give him more than admiration.

-She considered herself bound to the man who had left her on the altar steps, and retired to the monastery at Mount Athos, leaving her to do as best When at the end of the book they meet, she could. he as a monk, neither he nor she seems to realise in the least how unpardonable his whole conduct has
+She considered herself bound to the man who had left her on the altar steps, and retired to the monastery at Mount Athos, leaving her to do as best When at the end of the book they meet, she could. he as a monk, neither he nor she seems to realise in the least how unpardonable his whole conduct has been.

-But we have said enough to show that the book is But we have said choos. original and interesting, if not convincing.
+But we have said enough to show that the book is original and interesting, if not convincing.
 G. M. R.